 5. Prevents Any Conflict Within The Team

-Even though it’s basic human psychology to be safe and secure within his or her boundaries, avoiding conflict within the team members instead of trying to solve them is a major deterrent for any Scrum Master.
+Even though it’s basic human psychology to be safe and secure within his or her boundaries, avoiding conflict among the team members instead of trying to solve them is a major deterrent for any Scrum Master.

 6. Follows A Similar Retrospective Format Every Sprint